HL7/phd/pages/BaseObservationProfile.md

 This element references Observation resources that are in some manner related to this Observation resource.
 In the PHD use case, this situation occurs whenever the *metric* measurement reported by the PHD has a time stamp and/or the measurement contains a source handle reference attribute.

 #### Time Stamp case
-When the metric measurement contains a time stamp, there will be a Coincident Time Stamp Observation defining the details of how the Observtion.effective[x] element is generated.
+When the metric measurement contains a time stamp, there will be a Coincident Time Stamp Observation defining the details of how the Observation.effective[x] element is generated.

 #### Source-Handle-Reference case
 A Source-Handle-Reference attribute points to a previously reported measurement that is important to this measurement.
 By previously it is meant that the measurement is reported prior to the current measurement but in the same connection.
 If multiple such measurements have been received, the correct one is that which is most recently received.
 As an example, the cardiovascular specialization defines a session measurement defining some type of exercise period, such as a run.
 All measurements taken during that run have a source handle reference attribute pointing to the session measurement.
 Since Source-Handle-Reference attributes use IEEE 11073 Object handle values and not Logical resource ids to point to measurements, the PHG will need to keep track of the Observation resources created during a connection to identify the correct Observation resource, and thus logical id, the Source-Handle-Reference attribute points to.
 The latest version of the IEEE 11073 20601 standard also supports a Source-Handle-Reference-List containing a list of handles so there can be more than one entry generated due to these attributes.
 The references are placed in a derivedFrom element.